Learn Java Easy. Chapter 6 Exercises

 public static void main(String[] args) {

-//We create a for loop to show 100 cards
+//We create a for loop to display 100 cards

 for (int i = 0; i <= 100; i++) {